FraL96/Italian_Inside_Milestone3/README.md

 * Homepage

 The homepage includes an introduction to the website and an interactive map.
-By clicking on a region, the page of the selected region will open.
+By hovering on the map, every region will open a tooltip saying the name of that region and the products it is famous for.

-* Region

-The region page includes an image of the region, a little list with the most famous products of the region and a list with the recipe of that region.

 * All recipes